Vyral/base-template/_drafts/6-red-flags-to-look-out-for-during-the-home-inspection-period.md

 {% include youtube.html %}

-The home inspection process may not catch every single issue a home has, so there are six red flags you should look out for when examining a property.
+<center>The home inspection process may not catch every single issue a home has, so there are six red flags you should look out for when examining a property.</center>

 A home inspection should catch any and all deal-breakers—right?